A TTL-based Approach for Content Placement in Edge Networks: Linear Edge Network

-In this section, we validate our analytical results with simulations for MCDP.
-We consider a linear three-node cache network with cache capacities $B_l= 30$, $l=1, 2, 3.$ The total number of unique contents considered in the system is $n=100.$ We consider the Zipf popularity distribution with parameter $\alpha=0.8$.
-W.l.o.g., we consider a log utility function, and discount factor $\psi=0.6.$ W.l.o.g., we assume that requests arrive according to a Poisson process with aggregate request rate $\Lambda=1.$
+We validate our analytical results with simulations for MCDP.
+We consider a three-node path with cache capacities $B_l= 10$, $l=1, 2, 3.$ The total number of unique contents considered in the system is $n=100.$ We consider the Zipf popularity distribution with parameter $\alpha=0.8$.
+W.l.o.g., we consider log based utility function\footnote{One can also choose $U_i(x) = \lambda_i\log x.$ However, $U_i(x)$ evaluated at $x=0$ becomes negative infinity, which may produce undesired results while comparing the performance of MCDP with other caching policies.} $U_i(x) = \lambda_i\log(1+x)$ \cite{vecer18}, and discount factor $\psi=0.1.$ We assume that requests arrive according to a Poisson process with aggregate request rate $\Lambda=1.$

+We first solve optimization problem~(\ref{eq:max-mcdp}) using a Matlab routine \texttt{fmincon}.
+From Figure~\ref{mcdp-line} (a), we observe that popular contents are assigned higher hit probabilities at cache node $3,$ i.e. at the edge cache closest to the user as compared to other caches.
+The optimal hit probabilities assigned to popular contents at other caches are almost negligible.
+However, the assignment is reversed for moderately popular contents.
+For non-popular contents, optimal hit probabilities at cache node $1$ (closest to origin server) are the highest.